Places to stay in Avignon and the City of the Popes

 Summer: The city becomes especially lively thanks to the famous Avignon Festival.
 Streets, terraces and squares in the historic center host performances and entertainment late into the evening.
 Days are very sunny, with heavy tourist crowds in July.

 Autumn: Often an ideal season to stay around Avignon.
-Temperatures remain pleasant in September and October, the Provençal light is magnificent, and the surrounding villages regain a quieter atmosphere.
+Temperatures remain pleasant in September and October, the light becomes softer along the Rhône, and the surrounding villages regain a quieter atmosphere.
 It is an excellent time for cultural visits and excursions in the Luberon or the Alpilles.

 Winter: Avignon offers a calmer and more intimate atmosphere.
 Temperatures remain relatively mild for southern France and allow visitors to enjoy the heritage sites without the crowds.
 Christmas markets, illuminated streets and often more affordable rates make this season pleasant for a weekend in Provence.

-The historic center of Avignon remains the most convenient place to explore the city on foot, but the surrounding areas offer a quieter and more typically Provençal environment.
+The historic center of Avignon remains the most convenient place to explore the city on foot, while the surrounding areas offer a quieter and more typically Provençal environment.
+The right base depends on whether you want a cultural city stay, easy access to the Festival, or a calmer setting for exploring Provence.

-Historic center of Avignon: Ideal for a cultural and lively stay, the center provides easy access to the Palais des Papes, the Saint-Bénézet Bridge, shaded squares, restaurants and medieval streets.
-Historic mansions and old residences offer a setting full of charm.
+Historic centre of Avignon: Ideal for a cultural and lively stay, the centre provides easy access to the Palais des Papes, the Saint-Bénézet Bridge, shaded squares, restaurants and medieval streets.
+Historic townhouses and old residences place the stay at the heart of the city.

-Villeneuve-lès-Avignon: Located just across the Rhône River, this elegant small town charms visitors with its peaceful atmosphere, gardens, historic streets and beautiful views over Avignon.
-It is an excellent alternative for staying close to the city center.
+Villeneuve-lès-Avignon: Located just across the Rhône River, Villeneuve-lès-Avignon offers a calmer setting, with gardens, historic streets and fine views over Avignon.
+It is an excellent alternative for staying close to the city centre.

 L’Isle-sur-la-Sorgue and the Sorgues area: Famous for its canals, antique shops and Provençal atmosphere, L’Isle-sur-la-Sorgue is an ideal base for exploring the region while enjoying a more natural and refined environment.